-For patients in the Standardized First Kidney Transplant Waitlist Ratio (SWR) analysis, time at risk began at incidence of dialysis and continued until the earliest occurrence of one of the following events: (i) listed on the kidney or kidney-pancreas transplant waitlist; (ii) receipt of a living donor transplant; (iii) death; or (iv) one year after the start of treatment.
-In addition, all patients' time at risk are included under the calendar year heading corresponding to the year in which chronic dialysis was initiated on the Medical Evidence Form, even if a portion of the follow-up time occurs in the following year.
-Row 6m reports the total patient years at risk for the SWR.
+For patients in the PSWR analysis, time at risk began at start of dialysis at facility and continued until the earliest occurrence of one of the following events: (i) listed on the kidney or kidney-pancreas transplant waitlist; (ii) receipt of a living donor transplant; (iii) death; or (iv) 60 days after transfer out of the facility.
+Row 6m reports the total patient years at risk for the PSWR.

-First Waitlist Events (6n)
+Waitlist Events (6n)